“It doesn’t matter how slowly you go, as long as you don’t stop.”Confucius

 Compared to Vietnamese education, I think Finnish education is more different and unique.
 Thus, I would love an opportunity to actually experience it and witness these differences with my own eyes.
 I neither judge nor compare them.
 All I care is about learning and growth processes.
 Also, I observe that Finnish schools have helped students to learn how to release stress, study in a peaceful environment and collaborate with peers and teachers.

 What do you do in your leisure time?

 At the weekend, I usually paint on a canvas; capturing all the best moment and the beautiful landscapes of Finnish nature.
-Composing music and playing my favorite songs on a piano are my favorite hobbies as well.
+Composing music and playing my favourite songs on a piano are my favourite hobbies as well.

-During my free time I also like hanging out with my friends and having cook-outs together.
-For example, before leaving my second home for the internship in Slovakia, me and my international friends had a memorable farewell party.
-I made traditional Vietnamese spring-rolls or “kevätrullat” in Finnish and typical Vietnamese sandwiches, both very well-known, crunchy and delicious streetfoods.
+During my free time, I also like hanging out with my friends and having cook-outs together.
+For example, before leaving my second home for the internship in Slovakia, I and my international friends had a memorable farewell party.
+I made traditional Vietnamese spring-rolls or “kevätrullat” in Finnish and typical Vietnamese sandwiches, both very well-known, crunchy and delicious street foods.
 My Indian friend, in return, cooked his fabulous South Indian Payasam for dessert.
 The dinner party was so much fun!
 We talked, ate and drank cold beers.
-I think the best way to make a circle of friends and understand cultural diversity of each country is by talking and doing things together.
+I think the best way to make a circle of friends and understand the cultural diversity of each country is by talking and doing things together.

 Tell me about your internship in Slovakia?

 Preparation and rejections